 A privileged end-of-beach location, relaxed adults-only setting, and chef with Michelin experience await you in Canyamel. […] Seafront eating at Melassa at Melbeach Hotel

 Experience authentic Mallorcan cuisine with innovative contemporary flair at Arrels restaurant in Illetas.
-Offers a choice of exquisite tasting menus. […] Arrels by Marga Coll
+Offers an exquisite tasting menu. […] Lunch at Arrels by Marga Coll

 One of Mallorca’s renowned sushi chefs is creating Japanese Peruvian cuisine at this waterfront restaurant, opened summer 2016, in Port d’Andratx. […] Sumailla Restaurant